SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 `https://softuni-remotedb.firebaseio.com/books/2.json`

-The response from the server will be **200 OK** and it will return **null** in the **body**.
+The response from the server will be **200 OK**, and it will return **null** in the **body**.

 [/slide]

 [slide hideTitle]

-# Authentication vs Authorization
+# Authentication vs. Authorization

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/05.JS-Applications-Remote-Databases/EN/JS-apps-remote-dbs-12-authentication-vs-authorization-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

 Authentication is about validating your credentials such as Username, ID, and password to verify your identity.

-Authorization occurs after your identity is successfully authenticated by the system, which gives you full access to resources such as information, files, databases, etc.
+Authorization occurs after your identity has been authenticated by the system, which gives you full access to resources such as information, files, databases, etc.

 [/slide]